-The survey received responses from 1,101 collision repair professionals in all 50 states.
+The 2023 survey received responses from 1,027 collision repair professionals from all 50 states.

-Respondents were primarily repair facility owners, managers and estimators, who on average have 28 years of experience in the collision repair industry.
-A total of 19,102 individual grades were given to 124 different auto insurance companies.
-Insurers that received a grade from at least 35 shops were included in the national ranking.
+Respondents were repair facility owners, managers and estimators that, on average, have 28.1 years of experience in the collision repair industry.
+A total of 20,065 individual grades were given to 139 different auto insurance companies.
+The 87 insurers that received a grade from at least 35 respondents were included in the national ranking.

-In calculating insurers' grades, each individual letter grade received for an insurer was converted to a numerical score in order to calculate a simple unweighted average of all grades received.
-The ﬁnal letter grade is the letter grade that then corresponds to the calculated average score.
-The average score received by all insurers was 707, the equivalent of a low "B-".
+In calculating insurers' grades, each individual letter grade was converted to a numerical score in order to calculate an average.
+The average score received by all insurers was 599, the equivalent of a “C+”.